Misconduct Disclosure Requirements for Proposed Hires

 • Proposed hires will also be permitted to disclose if they have filed an appeal with the previous employer, administrative agency, or court, if applicable.

-2. Authorization of Information Release Form: Require all proposed hires in the Professor series or Teaching Professor series to sign a release form that authorizes the release of information by the proposed hire’s previous employers to the UC location concerning any allegations of misconduct.
+2. Authorization of Information Release Form: Require all proposed hires in the Professor series or Teaching Professor series to sign a release form that authorizes the release of information by the proposed hire’s previous employers to the UC location concerning any substantiated allegations of misconduct.
 The release form is required for all employees in order for the UC location to follow-up with a prior employer.

-3. Obtaining information from previous employers: Require all locations to use the signed release form to make a reasonable attempt to obtain information from the previous employer(s) concerning any allegations of misconduct for final candidates (proposed hires) in the Professor series or Teaching Professor series, regardless of the proposed hire’s responses in the misconduct disclosure form.
+3. Obtaining information from previous employers: Require all locations to use the signed release form to make a reasonable attempt to obtain information from the previous employer(s) concerning any substantiated allegations of misconduct for final candidates (proposed hires) in the Professor series or Teaching Professor series, regardless of the proposed hire’s responses in the misconduct disclosure form.

 For more information, see Frequently Asked Questions.